CodeTanim/Security_Project/README.md

 Mansij Mishra - Kem-enc <br/>
 ### Notes
 - When `test.sh` runs, it stores the test result's output in “output” but shows that it failed for ske-on-files.
 However, if we run `./ske-on-files-test` separately it works.
+- Our Makefile needed to be adjusted to contain the paths to openssl and GNP installations to satisfy our ARM based computers.